CodeSpaceHQ/AppliedAlgorithms/README.md

 ## How can I contribute to this repo?
 To contribute, please checkout our [Contributing guidelines](/CONTRIBUTING.md)

+## What sites do you get your problems from?
+Currently, all the problems we've worked on have come from [HackerRank](https://www.hackerrank.com/domains).
+But we do intend to draw from other sites.

 # Acknowledgements
 This community would like to give a big thanks to [Dr. Susan Mengel, Ph.D.](http://www.depts.ttu.edu/coe/dean/faculty/faculty.php?name=Susan%20A.%20Mengel) for all of her guidance and input into this project.